-We look forward to certain family traditions each year, like baking Granny’s gingerbread cookies, watching Elf with the kids, or wrapping Christmas presents late at night.
-But sometimes all those fun traditions at once can get overwhelming.
+We all look forward to Christmas traditions, like decorating sugar cookies, watching Elf with the kids, or wrapping Christmas presents late at night while sipping eggnog.
+But sometimes, cramming in all the fun can get overwhelming.
 And then it’s not even fun anymore.

 1. Annual Christmas Bash

-Some people love hosting Christmas parties.
-Cooking for 50?
-No problem!
-But if you’d rather not spend several weeks planning and prepping for your annual Christmas open house, then don’t.
-Forget the cheese ball, eggnog and sugar cookies and just get together with a few close pals at a local restaurant.
+If you’d rather not spend weeks planning and prepping for your annual Christmas party, then don’t.
+Forget the cheese ball, homemade hot cider and Santa cookies, and just get together with your pals at a local restaurant that’s open.
 Split the check and enjoy a simple, stress-free evening with your nearest and dearest.

 3. Elf on the Shelf